A fast heartbeat in an old dog can be scary to witness, especially when it happens suddenly or seems to come out of nowhere.

 Fast heartbeat in older dogs can appear suddenly or gradually, sometimes accompanied by panting, trembling, pacing, collapse, or restlessness.

-Old Dog Heart Beating Fast — Common Causes
+Old Dog Heart Beating Fast: Common Causes

 Congestive Heart Failure

-Heart disease is one of the most common causes of rapid heartbeat in old dogs.
+Heart disease is one of the most common causes of a rapid heartbeat in old dogs.
 As the heart weakens, it struggles to pump blood efficiently through the body.
 To compensate, the heart beats faster in an attempt to maintain circulation.

 Dogs in the early stages of heart disease may show subtle signs such as fatigue during walks or occasional coughing.
 As the condition progresses, the heart rate increases more noticeably because the heart is working harder than ever.